ryanatkn/gro/src/docs/slop/filer.md

 // And those modules' dependents include this disknode
 ```

+**Note**: The `imports` getter has side effects (updating the dependency graph).
+This is intentional to keep the graph consistent but may be unexpected.

 ### batch processing and change coalescing

 Changes are batched to reduce processing overhead and properly coalesce rapid changes: